 Be sure to factor in the cost to move into your new office.

-In Austin, a good rule of thumb for estimating your moving expenses is to budget about a $1.00 to $1.50/sf based on the square footage you currently occupy.
+In Austin, a good rule of thumb for estimating your moving expenses is to budget about $1.50 to $2.00 per square foot based on the square footage you currently occupy.

 Most moving companies will include furniture assembly and disassembly in this cost; if your furniture is complicated to set up, you should budget to be on the higher side of that range.